saumyanaya/se_project_react/README.md

 Fetches weather data from an API Processes and analyzes weather data Generates clothing recommendations based on the forecast Displays the recommended clothing items to the user User-friendly interface for easy navigation

 ## Technologies Used
-React
+React,
-CSS
+CSS,
-API integration
+API integration,
-Figma for design
+Figma for design,
 Usage
 ## BackEnd
-Node JS
+Node JS,
-MongoDB
+MongoDB,
 Express JS

 ## Open the WTWR application.